 SVN clients let you access the repository, and you can upload files to interact with them.
 Here is some possible solutions to choose the proper option according to your operating system:

-- Windows Users: You can use SilkSVN or TortoiseSVN (both free).
+- Windows Users: They can use free tools like SilkSVN or TortoiseSVN.

 - Mac Users: The Versions app and SmartSVN can be set up.